Frequently Asked Questions

 “How do I ship my student’s things home after the program?”

 Expect that your student will come home with many souvenirs!
 Whatever they’re not able to fit into their suitcases and/or cars will have to be shipped.
-There should be representatives from shipping companies at Flamingo Crossings toward the end of each program to assist with boxing and shipping goods to be sent home.
+There is a UPS Store across from the housing complex in Flamingo Crossings where you can ship items.
 To be best prepared, we cannot encourage you strongly enough to PACK LIGHTLY before arriving.
 Your students will not need massive amounts of clothing and personal items.
 They will be in costume much of the time and, the rest of the time, they will be garbing themselves with all that Disney merchandise they pick up using their Cast Member discounts.

 “What happens after the Disney College Program?”

 Dependent upon your student’s school situation, they can go back to school or look ahead to securing a job, either at Disney or elsewhere.
+Please not that job availability is dependent upon Disney’s hiring needs; there is no guarantee they will be hired for PT/FT.
 One thing for sure, having a Disney College Program Internship on your resume has opened doors for many participants.
 It seems everyone wants to talk about Disney!

 “What if I have more questions?”